-The Purbeck Local Plan 2018 -2034 Pre-Submission Draft is being published for Regulation 19 comments from 22 October to 3 December 2018.
-Representations received will be submitted with this final submission version of the plan, along with supporting documents, to the Planning Inspectorate for examination by an independent Inspector appointed by the Secretary of State for the Ministry of Housing, Communities and Local Government.
+The Purbeck Local Plan 2018 -2034 Pre-Submission Draft was published for Regulation 19 comments from 22 October to 3 December 2018.
+All representations received during this period have been submitted with this final submission version of the plan, along with supporting documents, to the Planning Inspectorate for examination by an independent Inspector appointed by the Secretary of State for the Ministry of Housing, Communities and Local Government.

 The examination process is subject to the Planning Inspectorate's timeframes and resources.
-However, it is expected that the examination including oral hearings will take place in summer 2019 and that this stage will be completed in early autumn 2019.
+However, it is expected that the examination including oral hearings will take place in spring / summer 2019 and that this stage will be completed in early autumn 2019.